romainsi/zabbix-VB-R-SQL/README.md

 # VEEAM-B&R-SQL

-This template use SQL Query to discover VEEAM Backup jobs, Veeam BackupSync, Veeam Tape Job, All Repositories.
+This template use SQL Query to discover VEEAM Backup jobs, Veeam BackupCopy, Veeam BackupSync, Veeam Tape Job, All Repositories.
-Powershell get all informations via SQL and send it to zabbix server/proxy with json, use zabbix sender in one shot.
+Powershell get all informations via SQL and send it to zabbix server/proxy with json, use zabbix sender.

 - Work with Veeam backup & replication V9 to V10 and V11 (actually ok on 11.0.1.1261)
-- Work with Zabbix 5.4 (not test with v6)
+- Work with Zabbix 6.x

 ## Items

   - Number of tasks jobs
-  - Master Item for BackupJob,BackupSyncJob,Repository Info,TapeJob
+  - Master Item for BackupJob, BackupSyncJob, BackupCopyJob, Repository Info, TapeJob

 ## Discovery Jobs